nodejam/nodejam/README.md

 - Fora Validator (Validation) https://github.com/jeswin/fora-validator
 - Fora Request (Wrapper around Koa Request) https://github.com/jeswin/fora-request
 - Fora Request Parser (Parse and HTTP Request into an object) https://github.com/jeswin/fora-request-parser

+To know what Fora is about, see this https://slides.com/jeswin/fora/fullscreen# This is __not ready__ to be forked yet.
+Our first priority is to get the foundation right.

 Installation
 ============